-- (a) a Director; - (b) a Secretary; or - (c) any other officer of the Company, and includes former officers, but does not include any auditor or agent of the Company. - 33.2 Subject to clause 33.3, the Company must pay to a person who is or has been an Officer on demand an amount equal to all Indemnified Loss of the Officer as a result of or in connection with that person's role as an Officer. - To the extent permitted by Law, the Company may make a payment (whether by way of advance, loan or otherwise) to an Officer for the Officer's legal costs. - 33.4 The obligation of the Company in clause 33.2: - 33.4.1 is enforceable without the Officer having to first incur any expense or make any payment; - is a continuing obligation and is enforceable by the Officer even though the Officer may have ceased to be an officer of the Company; - 33.4.3 applies to Loss incurred both before and after the date of the adoption of this Constitution; and - 33.4.4 does not operate in respect of any liability of the Officer to the extent that liability is covered by insurance. - 33.5 The obligation of the Company in clauses 33.2 33.4 will not apply to the extent that: - 33.5.1 the Company is not allowed by Law to indemnify an Officer against the Indemnified Loss: - an indemnity by the Company of the Officer against Indemnified Loss would, if given, be legally ineffective under any Law; or
+- (a) a Director; - (b) a secretary; or

-- 33.5.3 the Company is not allowed by Law to make a payment for legal costs. - To the extent allowed by Law, the Company may pay, or agree to pay, a premium in respect of a contract insuring a person who is or has been an Officer against a Loss incurred by the person as an Officer.
-Any premium will be paid in addition to any remuneration paid to a Director by the Company under this Constitution. - 33.7 The Company may enter into an agreement or deed with a person who is or has been an Officer about the matters referred to in this clause 33. - The Company may agree to provide continuing access for a specified period after a person ceases to be an Officer to board papers, books, records or documents of the Company and any relevant related bodies corporate which relate to the period during which the person was an Officer.
+- (c) any other officer of the Company, and includes former officers, but does not include any auditor or agent of the Company. - 23.2 Subject to clause 23.3, the Company must pay to a person who is or has been an Officer on demand an amount equal to all Indemnified Loss of the Officer as a result of or in connection with that person's role as an Officer. - 23.3 To the extent permitted by Law, the Company may make a payment (whether by way of advance, loan or otherwise) to an Officer for the Officer's legal costs. - 23.4 The obligation of the Company in clause 23.2: - 23.4.1 is enforceable without the Officer having to first incur any expense or make any payment; - 23.4.2 is a continuing obligation and is enforceable by the Officer even though the Officer may have ceased to be an officer of the Company; - 23.4.3 applies to Loss incurred both before and after the date of the adoption of this Constitution; and - 23.4.4 does not operate in respect of any liability of the Officer to the extent that liability is covered by insurance. - 23.5 The obligation of the Company in clauses 23.2 23.4 will not apply to the extent that: - 23.5.1 the Company is not allowed by Law to indemnify an Officer against the Indemnified Loss; - 23.5.2 an indemnity by the Company of the Officer against Indemnified Loss would, if given, be legally ineffective under any Law; or - 23.5.3 the Company is not allowed by Law to make a payment for legal costs. - 23.6 To the extent allowed by Law, the Company may pay, or agree to pay, a premium in respect of a contract insuring a person who is or has been an Officer against a Loss incurred by the person as an Officer.
+Any premium will be paid in addition to any remuneration paid to a Director by the Company under this Constitution. - 23.7 The Company may enter into an agreement or deed with a person who is or has been an Officer about the matters referred to in this clause 23.